BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_use_Instances.md

 * ```setPivotMatrix```
 * ```scaling```

+# Instancing a glTF object

+When you instanciate a glTF object, you need to make sure that the new instance will be under the same parent or you need to remove the parent from the source object.

+This is because every gltf file comes from a right handed world.
+To get it into Babylon.js left handed world, we are adding an arbitrary parent that is adding a negative scale on z.

+So when instancing a glTF object you have to (either):
+- Call `source.setpParent(null)`
+- Or call `newInstance.setParent(source.parent)`

 # Custom buffers

 You also have the opportunity to specify per instance values for any attribute.
 For instance (no pun intended), if you want to have a specific color per instance, you only need to provide a vertex buffer flagged as "instanceable" and fill it with a color per instance: